shubham16g/multi_image_picker_view/README.md

     // return custom card or item widget which should call the pickerCallback when user clicks on it },
   gridDelegate: /* Your SliverGridDelegate */,
-  dragChildBoxDecoration: /* BoxDecoration when item is dragging */,
+  onDragBoxDecoration: /* BoxDecoration when item is dragging */,
   onChange: (images) {
     // callback to update images
   },